openstack-archive/trio2o/doc/source/api_v1.rst

 =======================
-The Tricircle Admin API
+The Trio2o Admin API
 =======================
-This Admin API describes the ways of interacting with the Tricircle service via HTTP protocol using Representational State Transfer(ReST).
+This Admin API describes the ways of interacting with the Trio2o service via HTTP protocol using Representational State Transfer(ReST).

 API Versions
 ============
-In order to bring new features to users over time, versioning is supported by the Tricircle.
-The latest version of the Tricircle is v1.0.
+In order to bring new features to users over time, versioning is supported by the Trio2o.
+The latest version of the Trio2o is v1.0.

 The Version APIs work the same as other APIs as they still require authentication.